H4tch/hugo-plus/docs/shortcodes/photo.md

 # Embedded Photo with Popup Lightbox
-Photo allows you to embed an image on the page with a link to popup the image in a Magnific Popup lightbox viewer.
-Photos can be embedded within a `gallery` shortcode.
+This Shortcode embeds an image on the page with a link to popup the image in a Magnific Popup lightbox viewer.
+Photos can be embedded within a [gallery](gallery.md) shortcode.

 # Usage
 ```